goyox86/elpr-sources/dining-philosophers.md

 Aqui, creamos una [`estructura`][struct] (struct) para representar un filosofo.
 Por ahora el nombre es todo lo que necesitamos.
 Escojimos el tipo [`String`][string] para el nombre, en vez de `&str`.
 Generalmente hablando, trabajar con tipo que es dueño de su data es mas fácil que trabajar con uno que use referencias.

-Here, we make a [`struct`][struct] to represent a philosopher.
-For now, a name is all we need.
-We choose the [`String`][string] type for the name, rather than `&str`.
-Generally speaking, working with a type which owns its data is easier than working with one that uses references.

 [struct]: structs.html
 [string]: strings.html